Chris Pine Zoning Out Is the Internet's New Favorite Meme

 Ever tuned out while a colleague was talking?
-We've all been there.
-Actor Chris Pine got caught in just such a moment at the Venice Film Festival press conference for his new movie Don't Worry Darling, and it's quickly become a meme.
+Actor Chris Pine got caught in just such a moment at a press conference for his new movie Don't Worry Darling, and his face has fast become a meme.

 Here's the background: Pine stars in the Olivia Wilde-directed psychological thriller coming to US theaters Sept.
 23. While few people have seen the film yet, it's been making headlines for the supposed controversy surrounding on-set relationships and other issues.